narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

 # PHASE 23 — AI Competitor Intelligence Dashboard

-**Goal:** Turn competitive research into a first-class, data-backed feature that shows merchants where they can win: which competitors to watch, which keywords they’re losing, and which pages to build next.
+**Goal:** Turn competitive research into a first-class, data-backed feature that shows merchants where they can win: which competitors to watch, which keywords they're losing, and which pages to build next.

 This phase deepens and extends the earlier competitive intelligence models from Phase 15.